James Hughes-Hallett CMG (Chairman)

 Tom was Chariman of the Foundation from 2007 to May 2013.

-Joe is Chief Executive of the National Colleges Training and Education Group.
+Joe is Chief Executive of NCG.
 Previously Joe was Deputy Chief Executive of the Home Group, Chief Executive of Tees Valley Regeneration, and was a Director, Corporate Banking in Barclays PLC.
 Joe is a Trustee of Arts Council England, and Chairs the board of Arts Council North East.
 He is also a senior non-executive Trustee of Durham University.
+Trustee since 2013.

 Founder and Managing Director of 3PS Partners.
 John has 15 years experience as an entrepreneur and early-stage investor; Director of IMET2000 International Medical Education Trust; Trustee of Thresh a performing arts collaborative.
 He is particularly interested in education and information technology.
 Trustee since 2011.

 Chairman of Millbank Investment Management Ltd, Chairman of Conflicts Committee, Lord Rothschild family office, Chairman: Keystone Investment Trust; Director: Henderson Smaller Companies Investment Trust.
-Non- executive Director, Oldfield and Co.
-Chairman: Institute for Philanthropy.
-Advisory Fellow and Chairman of Investment Committee: Pembroke College, Oxford; Governor of Bryanston School; member of the Financial Advisory Group of Salisbury Cathedral; External Investment Advisor to Catlin Insurance Group.
+Non- executive Director, Oldfield and Co-vice Chairman: The Philanthropy Workshop.
+Advisory Fellow and Chairman of Investment Committee: Pembroke College, Oxford; Trustee: Soho Theatre; Governor of Bryanston School; member of the Financial Advisory Group of Salisbury Cathedral; External Investment Advisor to Catlin Insurance Group.
 Trustee since 2008.

 Sir Thomas Hughes-Hallett

 Following an investment banking career Sir Thomas was Chief Executive of Marie Curie Cancer Care from 2000 until 2012.
-Sir Thomas is currently Chair and Adjunct Professor of the Institute of Global Health Innovation, Imperial College London.
-He is also Non Executive Chair of Cause4; Trustee of The Kings Fund; Chairman of the End of Life Care Implementation Advisory Board; Review Chair for the Palliative Care Funding Review for Adults and Children in England; Commissioner of Royal Hospital Chelsea; Trustee of The Sixteen and sits on the Development Boards for Canterbury Cathedral.
+He is also Non Executive Chair of Cause4; Trustee of The Kings Fund; Chair of the Chelsea and Westminster Hospital Foundation Trust; Trustee of The Sixteen.
 Formerly Chairman of English Churches Housing Group and the Michael Palin Centre for Stammering Children and a Director of the National Council for Palliative Care.
 Trustee since 2008.

 A former Barrister and formerly Chairman of South East Coast Strategic Health Authority.
-Kate is Vice Chairman of NHS South of England, former Vice Chairman of the Financial Ombudsman Service Limited, committee member of the Royal Horticultural Society, and a partner in a family land management and farming business.
+Kate is Vice Chairman of NHS South of England, and Director of Oldfield and Co. former Vice Chairman of the Financial Ombudsman Service Limited, committee member of the Royal Horticultural Society, and a partner in a family land management and farming business.
 Trustee since 2001.

 Sir Jonathan Phillips

 Warden, Keble College, Oxford.
 Earlier career in the British Civil Service beginning in the former DTI group of departments (Director General, resources and services 2000 - 02) and moving to Northern Ireland Office in 2002, first as Political Director, working on the peace process, and subsequently as permanent secretary, which role he left in 2010 when the process of devolution to the Northern Ireland Assembly was completed.
-Currently also a board member of the charity, Co-operation Ireland.
+Currently also a board member of the charity, Co-operation Ireland, Chairman of Oxford Bach Choir Support Team, and Schola Cantorum.
 Trustee since 2011.